Person of interest in Brittanee Drexel disappearance arrested - NewsBreak

 The Georgetown County Sheriff’s Office has denied News 8’s South Carolina affiliate access to an incident report for Moody’s arrest, which is against South Carolina’s public records law.
 Public information officer Jason Lesley told the station the report is “not approved for release.”

-Drexel’s father, Chad Drexel, said Tuesday he had not received any new information and was waiting to hear from the FBI.
+Brittanee Drexel was a 17-year-old Gates-Chili High School student on spring break with friends when she went missing on April 25, 2009.
+She was last seen on hotel surveillance footage, leaving the building on the day she disappeared.

-Brittanee Drexel went missing while on spring break in Myrtle Beach in 2009.
-The FBI announced in 2016 that witnesses claimed she was taken to McClellanville, where she was assaulted, murdered, and fed to alligators.
+The FBI announced in 2016 that an informant claimed she was taken to McClellanville, where she was assaulted, murdered, and fed to alligators.

 Check back with News 8 WROC as we will continue to update this developing story.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.